chrishokamp/zero-shot-ner-fine-tuning/README.md

-Zero- to Few-Shot NER Fine Tuning Lab
+## Zero- to Few-Shot NER Fine Tuning Lab

-This lab shows students how to use new open source zero shot NER models, general purpose LLM APIs, and open-source annotation interfaces to:
+This lab shows students how to use open source datasets, zero shot NER models, general purpose LLM APIs, and open-source annotation interfaces to:

+- quickly bootstrap datasets for a specific task
-- define new type(s) and create evaluation datasets for them
+- define a entity type system, weakly annotate, and create evaluation datasets
-- quickly evaluate off-the-shelf models on specific types
+- evaluate off-the-shelf models on specific types to establish baselines
 - build configurable training datasets for new types
-- fine tune zero-shot models for better performance
+- fine tune smaller zero-shot models for better performance in a teacher-->student setting
-- evaluate fine-tuned models
+- evaluate the final fine-tuned models against the baselines

 ### Lab Tasks
 (1) configure your environment (install miniconda if needed)